antronerds/r2-tutorials/docs/Using_Signatures.md

 1. Go back to the "main" page and select the dataset Mixed Neuroblastoma (MES-ADRN-Crest-Exp) - Versteeg - 52 - MAS5.0 - u133p2
     in box 2.
 2. In Box 3, select the "Relate two tracks" module and click next.
-3. In the next screen select in the pulldown menu at X-track , adrn_score (#) and at Y-track Y-track the  mes_score (#)  and click next.
+3. In the next screen select in the pull down menu at X-track , adrn_score (#) and at Y-track Y-track the  mes_score (#)  and click next.
 Now a XY- plot is generated representing the correlation of the two signature scores.
 However, a clear significant correlation between the two signatures is shown the biological relevance is less prominent.